 We accept both short and full notes.
-Either can be observational or natural history based notes .
+Either can be observational, natural history and geographical based notes.
 Full notes may include longer articles which focus upon one subject or an observation which has been made over a longer period of time.
 Below are some examples which qualify as full notes:

 - Some statistical analyses.

 - Minor methodological aspects (morphometrics, sampling strategies etc).

 - The use of identification techniques.

 Any articles which involve one observation or one individual should be submitted as a short note.
 Short notes should be based on novel observations, distribution extensions and any observations of significant importance.

 Literature and book reviews are also accepted.
 Literature reviews should be carried out on subjects or fields which are lacking in current literature.
 Please contact us prior to submitted a review.

 Guidelines for all submissions

 - All taxon names should strictly follow the regulations of the International Code of Zoological Nomenclature.
 At first mention taxon names should all be followed by their authority without any intervening marks/punctuation.

 - All location data must be submitted with geographical coordinates if possible.
 Coordinates should be given to four decimal places, for example 0.0000°N, 0.0000°E.